Warming up recurrent neural networks to maximise reachable multistability greatly improves learning: Fostering multistability at initialisation

-\paragraph{Permuted sequential-line MNIST} In \autoref{tab:warmup_bench4_nodouble}, we can see the accuracies of each cell after \num{70} epochs on the test set of the permuted sequential-line MNIST benchmark.
+In \autoref{tab:warmup_bench4_nodouble}, we can see the accuracies of each cell after \num{70} epochs on the test set of the permuted line-sequential MNIST benchmark.
 For a sequence length of \num{100} (\ie, $N = 72$), it is clear that the classically initialised cells are better at this task.
 As for the permuted sequential MNIST, this shows that transient dynamics are important for those sequence classification tasks, as opposed to information restitution tasks.